saberland/saber/KNOWN_ISSUES.md

 This issue only occurs when you use `<script>` element in markdown pages.

+## Inline Critical CSS

+If you're using a `.js` file as page component, the CSS imported there won't be inlined in the initial HTML sent by the server.

+Inlining Critical CSS only works with `<style>` tag in `.vue` files for now.

 ## Performance

 Running my own blog which has ~70 posts takes 6s on a cold start and 2s on subsequential builds.

-__Performance improvement__ is in the roadmap, contributions are very welcome too.
+**Performance improvement** is in the roadmap, contributions are very welcome too.